MuhammadDevX/portfolio-lab/README.md

 ## 🔗 Live Demo

-This portfolio is designed to be deployed on GitHub Pages.
-Simply push to a GitHub repository and enable GitHub Pages in the repository settings.
+This portfolio is deployed on GitHub Pages.

 ## 📄 Pages Overview